VipanshuVashisht/FaceTrack-Face-Recognition-and-Attendance-System/README.md

 ## Features
 - **Face Detection and Recognition:** Uses OpenCV and a KNN model for recognizing faces.
-- **Signature Verification:** Compares signatures using SSIM to verify identities.
 - **Attendance Management:** Records attendance data in CSV files.
 - **Web Interface:** User-friendly interface for adding users, listing users, and viewing attendance.